abrarrahmanabir/CFM-GP/README.md

 ## Running Inference

 Once the environment is set up and dependencies are installed, you can run inference using our trained models provided in `./model/` directory.
 We have provided a bash script containing all the necessary commands to run inference for all five datasets.
 After running, the results will be saved in `<dataset>_results` directory, which will contain three CSV files containing R squared value, MMD and Spearman's rank correlation coefficient for each cell type.
+Finally, use GPU to run the code.

 ```bash
 bash test_script.sh